SKKUAutoLab/DM-GRD/README.md

 # DM-GRD

-**💡 This is the official implementation of the paper "Dual Memory Networks Guided Reverse Distillation for Unsupervised Anomaly Detection"**
+**💡 This is the official implementation of the paper "Dual Memory Networks Guided Reverse Distillation for Unsupervised Anomaly Detection (ACCV 2024)"**

-## 🔧 1.
-Installation
+## 🔧 Installation
 ```
 git clone https://github.com/SKKUAutoLab/DM-GRD
 cd DM-GRD